Medtronic plc [MDT] – Mismatched value: Check Out the Fundamental Analysis

-Medtronic plc [NYSE: MDT] gained by 0.37% on the last trading session, reaching $119.68 price per share at the time.
-Medtronic plc represents 1.34B in outstanding shares, while the company has a total market value of $159.86B with the latest information.
+Medtronic plc [NYSE: MDT] dipped by -0.93% on the last trading session, reaching $117.27 price per share at the time.
+Medtronic plc represents 1.34B in outstanding shares, while the company has a total market value of $158.71B with the latest information.

 Medtronic plc [NYSE:MDT]: Analyst Rating and Earnings